- Version: 1

 All applicants refused a place have a right of appeal to an independent appeal panel constituted and operated in accordance with the School Admission Appeals Code.

 Appellants should contact Leigh Academy Rainham at email@example.com for information on how to appeal.
+Information on the timetable for the appeals process is on our website at www.leighacademyrainham.org.uk.

 In Year / Casual Admissions